 Creative Storytelling: We've heard the saying "a picture is worth a thousand words", and that holds true in any academic context.
-Have teachers take advantage of this concept by showing students any image that has various things in varying amounts.
-For math, teachers can have students tell a mathematical story based on what they see.
-In science, teachers can ask students to prove or disprove a scientific theory.
-Chances are, teachers will be amazed by the creativity and academic thinking that occurs by simply giving students this prompt!
+Take advantage of this concept by showing students any image that has various things in varying amounts.
+For math, have students tell a mathematical story based on what they see.
+In science, ask students to prove or disprove a scientific theory.
+Chances are, you will be amazed by the creativity and academic thinking that occurs by simply giving them this prompt!

 Prove It!: This strategy takes the idea of storytelling to a different level.
-Have teachers find an object that has a story to tell.
-Then, have them tell students a story about it and ask students to prove or disprove their story.
+Find an object that has a story to tell.
+Then, tell students a story about it.
+Ask them to prove or disprove your story.
 One example of this is from a middle school teacher who placed a rock on a shelf at the beginning of the year.
 Students asked questions in which he simply responded, "When the time is right, I'll tell you about it."
 As his class started learning about geology, he told his students a story about this particular rock, saying it dated back to prehistoric times - dinosaurs likely walked on this rock.
 He then told students to prove or disprove his story.
-A great way to build engagement while also getting them to think deeply about a topic.
+A great way to build engagement while also getting them to think deeply about a topic objective to accomplish.
+In math, you can have your students build a mascot that represents your understanding of mixed numbers.
+Or, in science you may have your students build a mascot that represents your understanding of Newton's Three Laws of Motion.
+In both situations, students must work within the established constraints while also meeting the criteria.
+This activity gets students thinking deeply about how to use the materials available to convey an idea in a nonsensical way.
+Beyond that, it teaches students the power of teamwork and how creative and critical thinking tasks are better when ideas can be discussed, shared, and problem-solved together.